Holacracy Raidboxes

 For Marcel, our CTO at the time with over 15 years of entrepreneurial experience, such things certainly also played a role.
 However, his experience was that the more employees there are, the more work managers have to do.
 With the result that there is less time for the really important things.

-Reason enough to do everything differently at Raidboxes and organize the company in such a way that he is needed as little as possible to keep the day-to-day business running.
+Reason enough to do everything differently at Raidboxes and organise the company in such a way that he is needed as little as possible to keep the day-to-day business running.

 4. better scalability and more agility